SzyZub/PythonBeginner/README.md

 # PythonBeginner

-It's my first steps in python programming based on the python for everyone course
+It's my first steps in python programming based on the python for everybody course